This post may contain affiliate links. Please read our disclosure policy.

 And perhaps most importantly, that time and distance remind me that whatever it was I was all stressed and irritated about that morning isn’t really a big deal.

 And that this time in my life will pass all too quickly.
-That the days of them wanting me to lay with them when they wake up will all too soon be replaced with teenage hormones and a biological need to pull away from me.
+That the days of them wanting me to lie down with them when they wake up will all too soon be replaced with teenage hormones and a biological need to pull away from me.

 And I realize that ten years from now, my children probably won’t remember how they drove me batty because I could not keep their pants from touching their socks (true story).